yetisoftworks/MeshyDB.SDK/docs/data/creating.rst

       tenant : string
          Indicates which tenant data to use.
 If not provided, it will use the configured default. clientKey : string
-         Indicates which acciybt you are connecting for authentication. access_token : string
+         Indicates which account you are connecting for authentication. access_token : string
          Token identifying authorization with MeshyDB requested during `Generating Token <../authorization/generating_token.html#generating-token>`_. mesh : string